top of page

 It is possible - you can do this!

-Than if so you have recognised where you might like to begin a change and that's the first step to bringing about the change you want because overall ALL adults have the right to choose what they want in life and how to BE.
+If you have recognised where you might like to begin a change and that's the first step to bringing about the change you want because overall ALL adults have the right to choose what they want in life and how to BE.
 Your next step perhaps is to investigate and explore what you can do right here right now to bring any change to fruition.

-It may mean stop taking drugs or alcohol and if this is the case you will benefit from seeking a specialised agency to support you whilst you do this.
+It may mean stop taking drugs or alcohol and if this is the case you will benefit from seeking a specialist agency to support you whilst you do this.
 Especially if you have been a long term user it is dangerous to just go cold turkey with drugs or alcohol so please don't do that and enlist professional help before you change your habit.

 In Doncaster the number to ring is 01302 303900

-Out of Doncaster then please contact your GP who will put you in touch with your nearest specialist provider
+Out of Doncaster then please contact your GP who will put you in touch with your nearest specialist provider.

 Warm regards